 - Add almond flour, cacao powder, baking soda and sea salt.
 Stir until combined.
 Fold in zucchini, carrot and chocolate chips.

 - Divide into 12 muffin cups.
-Bake for 18-20 minutes, or until a toothpick comes out clean.
+Bake for 18-20 minutes, or until a toothpick inserted in center of a muffin comes out clean.

 - Cool completely on wire rack.